 What Goes Into Drilling Water Well?

-Water well drilling costs need to be taken into serious consideration when developing a property or searching to expand an existing water supply.
-A new water well drilling rig can be worth upwards to a million dollars fully equipped, there's additional equipment involved too, the cost of operating water well drilling equipment is high.
-Wages will be paid to normally one journeyman water well driller per rig.
+Water well drilling costs need to be seriously considered when developing a property or searching to expand an existing water supply.
+A new water well drilling rig can be worth upwards to a million dollars fully equipped, there's additional equipment involved too, and the cost of operating water well drilling equipment is high.
+Wages will be paid to usually one journeyman water well driller per rig.
 His assistant may not be ticketed.

 When people wonder why the cost of drilling a well is so high, there's ample reason.
-It's a tough business with endless overhead and many major repairs.
+It's a tricky business with endless overhead and many significant repairs.
 I've been professionally dowsing water wells, and working in the water well drilling industry for nearly 25 years.

 When asking for a well drilling cost or estimate you will be given a standard price, one for drilling and one for the cost of steel casing.
-Currently on Vancouver Island, British Columbia.... the cost of drilling a well may average $35.00 per foot for drilling and approximately $20.00 per foot for casing.
-The casing will only need to be installed until water well driller hits bedrock, the 6" steel casing is used to support the over-burden material... dirt, sand, clay, gravel etc. Once the well drilling bit drills into solid bedrock the steel casing is no longer required as the borehole will be self-supporting.
+Currently on Vancouver Island, British Columbia.... the cost of drilling a well may average $35.00 per foot for drilling and approximately $20.00 per foot for the casing.
+The casing will only need to be installed until water well driller hits bedrock; the 6" steel casing is used to support the over-burden material... dirt, sand, clay, gravel, etc. Once the well drilling bit drills into solid bedrock, the steel casing is no longer required as the borehole will be self-supporting.

-The installation of steel casing can almost double the cost of drilling a well... sometimes there might only be 20' of casing required before the driller hits rock, once the well driller is into rock the casing will be properly grouted and sealed preventing possible surface or sub-surface water from entering and contaminating the new water well.
+The installation of steel casing can almost double the cost of drilling a well... sometimes there might only be 20' of casing required before the driller hits bedrock, once the well driller is into rock the casing will be adequately grouted and sealed preventing possible surface or sub-surface water from entering and contaminating the new water well.

-From this point the rock drilling bit grinds and chews away at the rock bringing rock filings to the surface as it creates the new borehole, sometimes drilling hundreds of feet before hitting water or hitting several low producing fractures along the way.
+From this point the rock drilling bit grinds and chews away at the rock bringing rock filings to the surface as it creates the new borehole, sometimes drilling hundreds of feet before hitting the water or hitting several low producing fractures along the way.
 How far is always the million dollar question!